saucelabs/sample-app-web/README.md

 ### Requirements
 To set up the development environment directly on your host computer:

-1. You’ll need [Node.js](http://nodejs.org) installed (at least v10.x.x or higher).
+1. You’ll need [Node.js](http://nodejs.org) installed (at least v12.x.x or higher).
 If you don't have Node installed, we recommend installing [NVM](https://github.com/creationix/nvm) to assist managing multiple active Node.js versions.
+1. Install [OpenJDK 8](https://adoptopenjdk.net/) for running the end-to-end tests
-1. Fork the project.
+1. Install [Google Chrome](https://www.google.com/chrome/) for running the end-to-end tests
 1. Clone the project somewhere on your computer

         git clone git@github.com:<your-username>/sample-app-web.git

-1. Install all dependencies
+1. Install all dependencies by running this command from the root of the project

         npm install